Nathan Rees: Post-political career

 In October 2014, following his announcement to retire from politics, Rees took up a position as the chief executive of the Public Education Foundation (PEF), a non-profit organisation that provides scholarships to disadvantaged students to support them to stay at school: "The public education system in NSW is very strong but this foundation will allow those kids who may not have the resources to buy the extra book or the bit of software they need."

 After leaving the PEF, Rees was subsequently appointed as the National Assistant Secretary of the Finance Sector Union (FSU) in May 2017 where he worked until early 2021.
 Rees then joined MetLife Australia as Head of External Affairs & Public Policy.

 In August 2022, the NSW Government appointed Rees as chair of Transport Heritage NSW until 31 May 2025.

 Personal life

 Rees is a non-practising Roman Catholic and proudly describes himself as "a westie".
 He met his wife, Stacey Haines, at Northmead High School when they were both aged 14.
 Rees and Haines married in a ceremony at the Manhattan Marriage Bureau in New York City on 7 January 2009.

+Rees is a supporter of NRL club Parramatta Eels.